simplex-chat/simplexmq/rfcs/2023-10-25-remote-control.md

   - host CA TLS certificate fingerprint - part of host long term identity - must match the one presented in TLS handshake and the previous sessions, otherwise the connection is terminated.
   - host device name
   - chosen application version.
-  - additional application specific parameters, e.g settings or JSON encoding format.
+  - additional application specific parameters, e.g host settings or JSON encoding format.

 Controller decrypts (including the first session) and validates the received hello block:
 - Chosen versions are supported (must be within offered ranges).